Ayman947/Customer-Churn-Prediction/README.md

 **Business Background:**
 - Customer churn is the tendency of customers to cancel their subscriptions to a service they have been using.
 - Customer churn rate is the percentage of churned customers within a predefined time interval.
-- Churn rate is an important indicator of customer satisfaction and the overall business wellness of the company.
+- The Churn rate is an important indicator of customer satisfaction and the overall business wellness of the company.